exercism/v3/languages/fsharp/exercises/concept/values/.docs/after.md

 The key aspect of bindings is that they are immutable.
 This means that once a binding has been defined, its value can never change.
 As a consequence, if you want a new value, you need a new binding.

 F# also support mutable bindings, known as [_variables_][variables].
 To define a variable, add the `mutable` modifier to the binding.
-Updating a variable is done using the `<-` operator, as opposed to the `=` operator to define a binding.
+Updating a variable is done using the `<-` operator, as opposed to the `=` operator used to define a binding.
 The separate update operator, combined with the `mutable` modifier, makes it very explicit when F# code deals with mutation.

 As immutability is the default in F#, variables are used sparingly; the default is regular, immutable bindings.
 There are several [benefits to using immutability][immutability], such as the code being easier to reason about and enabling the compiler to better reason about the code.